zephyrproject-rtos/gsoc-2022-arduino-core/README.md

   url: https://github.com/zephyrproject-rtos/gsoc-2022-arduino-core
 ```

-and clone the repository by running
+* Then, clone the repository by running

 ```sh
 west update
 ```

-To "complete" the core you need to copy or symlink the api folder from [this repo](https://github.com/arduino/ArduinoCore-API.git) to the target's ``cores/arduino`` folder:
+* To "complete" the core you need to copy or symlink the api folder from [this repo](https://github.com/arduino/ArduinoCore-API.git) to the target's ``cores/arduino`` folder:
 ```sh
 $ git clone git@github.com:arduino/ArduinoCore-API # Any location
 $ ln -s /<your>/<location>/ArduinoCore-API/api cores/arduino/.
 ```

-**Known Bugs:**
+**Known Bug(s):**
-While compiling with the ArduinoCore-API `WCharacter.h` produces many errors.
+* While compiling with the ArduinoCore-API `WCharacter.h` produces many errors.
 It needs to be deleted from ArduinoAPI.h (it is unused in this port.)
 We are looking into resolving the issue.

 **Maintainers**:
 - [beriberikix](https://github.com/beriberikix)